 Trauma Resiliency Model (TRM)

-TRM was developed to help first responders in crisis situations.
+TRM originally developed to help first responders in crisis situations.
 It is designed to help one get out of shock and back into their body and mind, to return to better functioning.
 Developed by Elaine Miller-Karas, LCSW.